I occasionally hear banks or credit unions make the following statement:

 “Our core system offered an imaging module, but it did not deliver an intuitive end user experience.
 It also made it difficult for our users to find what they were looking for.”

 Ultimately, MidWestOne decided to go with AccuAccount’s integrated approach to document imaging and tracking rather than relying on the core.
-Before going any further, please take a few moments and read the case study, which can be found here.
+Before going any further, please take a few moments and read their story, which can be found here.

 Does Your Core Do These Things?